Guide

 +

 Not for final verification.
-A dealer providing their own sheet has the opportunity to show a different vehicle's record, a digitally altered document, or an older record that hides more recent damage.
-The only safe verification is retrieving the record yourself directly from the auction database using the chassis number.
+A dealer showing their own sheet has the opportunity to present a different vehicle's record, a digitally altered document, or an older record hiding more recent damage.
+Safe verification requires retrieving the record yourself using the chassis number — without the seller ever touching the data.

 How much does JP Sheet charge for verification?